libktx/ktx/actors/README.md

 parameters.
 Both listener factory variants are inlined, but the ones ending with *Event* provide more lambda parameters and allow to inspect the original `Event` instance that triggered the listener.
 Regular listener factory methods should be enough for most use cases.
-- Lambda-compatible `Tree.onItemClick` method was added.
-Allows listening to `Node`s being clicked in `Tree` structures.
+- Lambda-compatible `Tree.onSelectionChange` method was added.
+Attaches a listener invoked each time a `Tree`'s node selection is modified.

 #### Actions